 In addition, if you’ve done construction projects, you know or ought to know that

 1. Demolition takes no time.
-The labor and though is in the building
+The serious labor and thought is in the building/rebuilding

 2. You don’t do demolition until you’ve designed and costed out what comes next.
 The only exception might be if you are clearing a site to sell as raw land.